andycroll/andycroll.com/_posts/2018/2018-04-29-use-hash-fetch-when-using-params-in-controllers.md

 ## But why?

-When you access an item from the `params` like I am above it implies that the value is pretty important for the correct functioning of your action.
+Needing to access an item from the `params` object implies that the value is important for the correct functioning of your action.

-If you access using the `#[]` method with a missing key, ruby will return `nil`.
-This might lead to a `NilClass` errors.
+If you attempt to access a value using the `#[]` method and the relevant key is missing, Ruby will return `nil`.
+This might lead to `NilClass` errors if you try and use the result later on.

-Using `#fetch` means the hash will not return `nil` in the case of a missing key, instead it'll raise a `KeyError`.
-You _want_ the code to raise an exception where the error happens, the missing key.
+Using `#fetch` means the hash will not return `nil` in the case of a missing key.
+Instead it'll raise a `KeyError`.
+You _want_ the code to raise an exception where the error happens, at the point where the data is missing.

-NB: This is different from Rails’ [Strong Parameters](http://guides.rubyonrails.org/action_controller_overview.html#strong-parameters) which are to do with whitelisting model attributes in a controller action.
-(Which are also a separate, but good idea).

 ##  Why not?

-You might take a view that you simply like the look of the regular `#[]` hash syntax, it is shorter.
-And you're willing to deal with the errors.
+You might take a view that you simply like the look of the regular `#[]` hash syntax.
+After all, it is shorter.
+But you must be willing to deal with the errors.

 If you're using a parameter in this way you might also consider changing the route to include it.
+You _could_ make your search route `/search/term` rather than `/search?q=term`.

 Note that you can use `#fetch` to provide a default value: